SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DateTime/moveToWeekEnd.md

 so.topic: reference
 ---

+# DateTime.moveToWeekEnd()

 This method will move the current DateTime forward to 23:59::59 on sunday of the current week.
 Returns a reference to itself.